-The GM/DM will put forward their idea for a game four sessions before the next rotation is due to start.
+The GM/DM will put forward their idea for a game no later than two months before the next rotation is due to start.
 This should include a brief synopsis of the game, and an image to use for the game for the website.

 The club is predominantly a role playing club but other game options may be put to the Committee for consideration before pitching to the rest of the members

-The GM/DM may at their discretion invite guests to join their game should they have any spaces and no members to fill them.
-A best effort basis will be made to ensure all members have a game prior to any guests joining.
+The GM/DM may at their discretion invite a non member to join their game should they have any spaces and no members to fill them.
+A best effort basis will be made to ensure all members have a game prior to any a non members joining.

 The GM/DM may prohibit any club members from participating in a game, but must give a reason to the Committee.
 The GM/DM's decision is final.